g-0gan/first-game/README.md

-# PYGAME+PYGBAG template
+# PYGAME+PYGBAG First Project

-A working template to start coding.
-Just a colored screen and some infrastructure.
+There is my attempt to make my own simple game called "Angry dancer".
+Game contains a music player(A and D keys are designed to change songs and space is designed to stop music and simultaneously make the dancer "angry"

 ### deploy virtual environment